rkalendar/TotalRepeats/README.md

 ```

 ## nsize=
 A rather important parameter for the classification of sequences.
 Value nsize=0 is used to ignore classification; nsize=1 - very fast clustering without determining the direction of sequences.
-Values 2 and higher (upto 230) are used for classification.
+Values 2 and higher (up to 230) are used for classification.
 The higher the value, the slower the algorithm will run, but the sequences will be effectively classified.
 The maximum value (nsize=230) can only be used when absolute stringency in classification is required.
 However, the default values are 7 to 12, which in reality is ideal in terms of efficiency and speed.
 ```
-java -jar C:\TotalRepeats\dist\TotalRepeats.jar C:\TotalRepeats\test\ nsize=12
+java -jar C:\TotalRepeats\dist\TotalRepeats.jar C:\TotalRepeats\test\ nsize=230
 ```

 ## imgx=